LoopLLC/HBaseSQLImport/README.md

 	int, string, nstring, boolean, byte, short, double, float, datetime, guid, decimal

-	These type names are generic and not necessarily targeted to a single language.
+	These type names represent a relationship between a Java SQL Type and a regular Java type.
+For example, "guid" represents a SQL Server UNIQEUIDENTIFIER, which is a java.sql.CHAR, which gets converted to a Java String.

 *	-k	SQL Key